kubsnn/TCP-Chat/README.md

   "message" : "<DATA...>"
 }
 ```
+* "action" must be set to "sendto".
+* "who" must be set to the username of the recipient.
+* "message" must be set to the message to be sent.

 ## Send Message Response
 The server will respond with a JSON object in the following format: